-The "Baron of Batik", Sarkasi Said (b1940), who goes by the name Tzee, is Singapore’s most well known batik painter.
-Sarkasi uses a modern adaptation of Indonesia’s traditional batik textile art of dyes and wax.
-The process he uses is similar to that of other batik printers.
-However, he extends it by repeatedly washing, boiling and painting on silk and experimenting with different dyes.
-Sarkasi still uses the canting, a traditional wax container with a spout that he uses to draw on the fabric.
+The "Baron of Batik", Pak Sarkasi Said (b.1940), who goes by the name Tzee is Singapore’s most famous batik painter.
+Pak Sarkasi uses a modern adaptation of Indonesia’s traditional batik textile art of dyes and wax.
+Pak Sarkasi was inspired to adopt this technique after visiting the exhibition of an Italian artist at Raffles Hotel.
+The artist had applied this technique to his paintings much to Pak Sarkasi’s surprise as it is an Asian medium.
+Experimenting with different dyes, Pak Sarkasi uses the canting which is a traditional wax container with a spout which he uses to draw on the fabrics.

 As batik art has special significance in Malay culture, Pak Sarkasi travelled to Indonesia, Brunei and Malaysia to understudy eminent exponents of this traditional art handed down over generations.
 His sojourn in Indonesia included time spent at his grandparent’s hometown of Karang Malang.
 Pak Sarkasi studied batik art under the tutelage of Pak Aznam Effendy, a painter and teacher at Yayasan Akademi Senipura Nasional in Jakarta.

 Pak Sarkasi rose to fame in the 1970’s when the National Trade Union Congress of Singapore was seeking a design that could be representative of Singapore.
 His portrayal of the Singapore orchid was selected and he moved on to batik art on shirts, dresses, scarves, etc. which were worn with pride by many Singaporeans.
 In May 2003, Pak Sarkasi set a Guiness World Record for the world’s longest batik painting of 103.9 metre long batik artwork.